Kunstkamera

+The Kunstkamera is notable as a surviving example of Petrine baroque.
+Particularly notable is its Armillary Sphere, which crowns the spire.

 History

-As part of Peter the Great's establishment of St Petersburg as the new Russian capital, he established an imperial cabinet of curiosities dedicated to preserving "natural and human curiosities and rarities" in the manner of some of the other European courts since the 16th century.
+As part of Peter the Great's establishment of St Petersburg as the new Russian capital, he established an imperial cabinet of curiosities - or kunstkammer - dedicated to preserving "natural and human curiosities and rarities" in the manner of some of the other European courts since the 16th century.
 Such cabinets allowed rulers and the elite to acquire a fuller knowledge of the world and to demonstrate their control over it.
 Peter's personal collection was first exhibited to the public at the Summer Palace in 1714, which is used by the present museum as its founding date.
 Peter's main interest was in natural things (naturalia) rather than manmade ones (artificialia).
 A major component of the original collection was a large assortment of human and animal fetuses with various birth defects, many of which Peter had acquired in 1697 from Frederick Ruysch and Levinus Vincent.
 Peter encouraged research into deformities, particularly in order to debunk superstitious fear of monsters.
-In particular, he issued an ukase ordering malformed stillborn infants to be sent from anywhere in Russia to the imperial collection.
+In particular, he issued a ukase ordering malformed stillborn infants to be sent from anywhere in Russia to the imperial collection.
 He subsequently had them put on show in the Kunstkamera as examples of accidents of nature.
-In 1716, he established a mineral cabinet for the Kunstkamera from a collection of 1195 samples which he had bought from the Danzig doctor Gottwald.
-He then expanded it with other curious or representative minerals from around Russia.
-(This collection was later separated to create what became the Fersman Mineralogical Museum, now in Moscow.)

 The present Kunstkamera is a turreted Petrine Baroque building designed by Prussian architect Georg Johann Mattarnovy.
 Its foundation stone was laid in 1719 and it was fully completed in 1727.
 A separate building had become necessary after the purchase of large collections from the Dutch pharmacologist Albertus Seba in 1716 and the Dutch anatomist Frederik Ruysch in 1717.
 Examination and organization of these collections also spurred the creation of the Russian Academy of Sciences.
 A third acquisition came from Jacob de Wilde, a collector of gems and scientific instruments.
 These purchases were largely organized by Robert Erskine, Peter's chief physician, and his secretary Johann Daniel Schumacher.